Hillview College: HVC Spartan Knights Chess Team

-This club is facilitated by member of staff, Mr. Sievan Siewsarran and Coach, Mr. Dev Soondarsingh.
+This club is facilitated by member of staff Mr. Sievan Siewsarran and Coach Mr. Dev Soondarsingh.

 HVC Spartan Swim Team

-Hillview College dominates the Secondary School arena in the field of competitive swimming.
-Since 2014, this outstanding team has only come second once, to Fatima College.
-Do note however, that it was by a hair strand of a division.
-They normally attain first place in every swim meet.
+Hillview College has dominated the Secondary School arena in the field of competitive swimming.
+Since 2014, the HVC Spartan Swim Team has only once placed second at a swim meet.

-The team is coached by the exceptional ex-Hillview College teacher, Mr. Sterling Manchouk.
+The team is coached by ex-Hillview College teacher, Mr. Sterling Manchouk.